-As President/CEO/Executive Director of

-certify that the program known as \\\\\\ will include (new programs only)/has included (existing programs) all of the following into written program policy:

-□ Access to programs is not contingent on sobriety, minimum income requirements, lack of a criminal record, completion of treatment, participation in services, or other unnecessary conditions.

-D Programs or projects do everything possible not to reject an individual or family on the basis of poor credit or financial history, poor or lack of rental history, minor criminal convictions, or behaviors that are interpreted as indicating a lack of "housing readiness."

-Deople with disabilities are offered clear opportunities to request reasonable accommodations within applications and screening processes and during tenancy, and building and apartment units include special physical features that accommodate disabilities.

-□ Programs or projects that cannot serve someone work through the coordinated entry process to ensure that those individuals or families have access to housing and services elsewhere.

-Housing and service goals and plans are highly tenant-driven.

-□ Supportive services emphasize engagement and problem-solving over therapeutic goals.

-□ Participation in services or compliance with service plans are not conditions of tenancy, but are reviewed with tenants and regularly offered as a resource to tenants.

-□ Services are informed by a harm-reduction philosophy that recognizes that drug and alcohol use and addiction are a part of some tenants' lives.
-Tenants are engaged in non-judgmental communication regarding drug and alcohol use and are offered education regarding how to avoid risky behaviors and engage in safer practices.

-□ Substance use in and of itself, without other lease violations, is not considered a reason for eviction.

-□ Tenants in supportive housing are given reasonable flexibility in paying their share of rent on time and offered special payment arrangements for rent arrears and/or assistance with financial management, including representative payee arrangements.

-□ Every effort is made to provide a tenant the opportunity to transfer from one housing situation, program, or project to another if a tenancy is in jeopardy.
+I, As President/CEO/Executive Director of that the program known as will include (new programs only)/has included (existing progran ns) all of the following into written program policy: □ Acce ess to programs is not contingent on sobriety, minimum income requirements, lack of a criminal record, tion of treatment, participation in services, or other unnecessary conditions. financia rams or projects do everything possible not to reject an individual or family on the basis of poor credit or al history, poor or lack of rental history, minor criminal convictions, or behaviors that are interpreted as ng a lack of "housing readiness." and scre le with disabilities are offered clear opportunities to request reasonable accommodations within applications cening processes and during tenancy, and building and apartment units include special physical features that nodate disabilities. ☐ Progindividu rams or projects that cannot serve someone work through the coordinated entry process to ensure that those talls or families have access to housing and services elsewhere. ☐ Hous sing and service goals and plans are highly tenant-driven. ☐ Supp ortive services emphasize engagement and problem-solving over therapeutic goals. ☐ Partic cipation in services or compliance with service plans are not conditions of tenancy, but are reviewed with and regularly offered as a resource to tenants. part of s ces are informed by a harm-reduction philosophy that recognizes that drug and alcohol use and addiction are a some tenants' lives.
+Tenants are engaged in non-judgmental communication regarding drug and alcohol use and red education regarding how to avoid risky behaviors and engage in safer practices. ☐ Subst tance use in and of itself, without other lease violations, is not considered a reason for eviction. special p nts in supportive housing are given reasonable flexibility in paying their share of rent on time and offered payment arrangements for rent arrears and/or assistance with financial management, including representative trangements. ☐ Every to anoth reffort is made to provide a tenant the opportunity to transfer from one housing situation, program, or project er if a tenancy is in jeopardy.
 Whenever possible, eviction back into homelessness is avoided.

-I understand that failure to comply with the regulations set forth by the COC related to Coordinated Entry (CES) and Housing First will result in the agency's forfeiture of future funding for this program.

-\\Applicants must provide documentation from program supporting the use of a Housing First approach, specifically:
+I unders stand that failure to comply with the regulations set forth by the COC related to Coordinated Entry (CES) using First will result in the agency's forfeiture of future funding for this program.
+Appli cants must provide documentation from program supporting the use of a Housing First approach, specifically: leases subleases any "house rules" or "participant responsibilities" Any other documents participants must sign for entry into or continued participation in the program NAME ((PRINT): SIGNAT

-- □ leases

-- □ subleases

-- any "house rules" or "participant responsibilities"

-Any other documents participants must sign for entry into or continued participation in the program

-NAME (PRINT):\\\\

-SIGNATURE:

-DATE: